zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

 In this lab, you will explore the following features and capabilities:

-* Creating & Enriching a Data Set
+* Create, prepare and enrich a Data Set
 * Self-Service Data Modeling

 ### Prerequisites